emdupre/core-git-course/_episodes/01-local.md

 {: .output}

 Information about what Git knows about the directory is displayed.
-We are on the `master` branch, which is the default branch in a Git repository (one way to think of branches is like parallel versions of the project.
+We are on the `main` branch, which is the default branch in a Git repository (one way to think of branches is like parallel versions of the project.
 Don't worry -- we'll talk more about branches later).